-I realized that the moment my first incoming Plebe took the Oath of Office and said “I do!” almost seven years ago that he said it on behalf of our family as well.
+I realized that the moment my first incoming Plebe took the Oath of Office and said “I do!” over eight years ago that he said it on behalf of our family as well.
 Our family’s life changed to the single focus of supporting our children – we were also saying “I do!” to the oath and to military life.
 A good friend of mine told me that the family serves a long their service member and that has become clear over these past several years.

 Another thing that I had not expected is that the Navy family is the largest support network we could have ever asked for.
 I have met complete strangers at airports around the globe and the sight of that N* or the anchor or the word Navy became a symbol of instant friendship and understanding that transcended everything and forms and instant bond of understanding that is unprecedented.
 Some of my most meaningful friendships have been forged on the Yard and my closest battle buddies have walked through fire next to me – no need to ask why or what – they just do and I do the same for them.

+With that said, that does not mean that we do not celebrate joys and successes with our fellow N*avy families.
+We just need to be judicious about what and how much to share.
 I discuss OPSEC and social media at length in my book, “A USNA Mom’s Journal: Plebe Summer through Commissioning and Beyond!
-What You Need to Know” and also offer insight from our experience that may help as you navigate Plebe Summer and the four years at the Academy.
+What You Need to Know“, and have a dedicated post on my USNA MidMoms and More Group and public page and offer insights from our experience that may help as you navigate I-Day, Plebe Summer, and the four years at the Academy.

 Based on the book, A USNA Mom’s Journal: Plebe Summer through Commissioning and Beyond!
 What You Need to Know, by AN Shine.
 Copying in whole or in part without the prior consent of the author is strictly prohibited.
 Copyright 2019.